Matthews-Research-Group/DeterminateNoduleModel/README.md

 **💾 data**: Contains all datasets required to replicate the results presented in the paper.

 **📊 reproduce**: This directory contains scripts for generating figures and performing statistical analyses.
-- **Parameter space exploration**: To explore the parameter space of the model featured in Figure S1, run the command "sbatch run_explore_params.sh" in each sampling repository.
-The script will automatically create a directory named "ODE_results" to store all sampling and simulation data.
+- **Parameter space exploration**: To explore the parameter space of the model featured in **Figure S1**, run the command `sbatch run_explore_params.sh` in each sampling repository.
+The script will automatically create a directory named **ODE_results** to store all sampling and simulation data.
 - **Main_figures.m**: Generates all figures presented in the main text of the paper.
 - **SI_figures.m**: Generates all figures included in the Supplementary Information.

 ---

-## Requirements
+## System requirements
 MATLAB_R2023a, MATLAB toolbox, and HPC (Biocluster is used here) are required.
 If you are using a different version or operating system, some functions or toolbox features might be incompatible.
 Please adjust the source code accordingly to match your specific environment.